03 Jun My Bipolar Disorder couldn’t stop me from Dreaming

 My Dad is a man of very high values and ideals.
 He had always been my idol – I speak his words.
 I share his dream.

 It was again Dad who dragged me up and pushed me to start writing.
 For my own.
 I was unwell, mentally.
-Did not felt like doing anything productive.
+Did not feel like doing anything productive.
 But Dad forced me to write.
 Write incessantly about whatever is coming to my mind.
 I started using my mental illness as my driving force.
 Being a bipolar patient, most of the time I was in high spirits.
 Being an OCD patient, I was a perfectionist.
 I started writing productively.
-And within a few months I found my jumbled thoughts clear in black and white.
+And within a few months, I found my jumbled thoughts clear in black and white.
 I clung to this positivity for a few years and managed to get some freelance projects to work on.
 From there, I got into a new phase of my life – my blogging career.

 Years passed and my clientele became expansive and ample.
 I started getting regular projects.
 I needed my own team.
 Money started flowing and I was surprised by my own deeds!
 I hired a group of women who, despite being qualified and capable, could not make a career due to family pressures or childbirth.
-I noticed my dream of working for the needy, the deprived section of the society was getting a face through my new endeavours in baby steps!
-Now, after eight years of my blogging experience, I can proudly proclaim to be able to stand by the run-downs.
+I noticed my dream of working for the needy, the deprived section of society was getting a face through my new endeavors in baby steps!
+Now, after eight years of blogging experience, I can proudly proclaim to be able to stand by the run-downs.

 I know what you are thinking by now!
 What about the binary dream of an Old Age Home?
 No!
-I have kept on being an encouragement all-through.
-I know how senior citizens should be taken care of, how they should be treated respectfully and my dad has showered me with the responsibility of the yet-to-be made Old Age Home.
+I have kept on being an encouragement all through.
+I know how senior citizens should be taken care of, and how they should be treated respectfully and my dad has showered me with the responsibility of the yet-to-be-made Old Age Home.
 My dad’s actions spoke for him.
 After my grandparents passed away, Dad volunteered to take on the responsibility of my maternal grandparents.
-Post his retirement, he was about to travel the world, enjoy his leisure with Mom at luxurious foreign villas.
+Post his retirement, he was about to travel the world, and enjoy his leisure with Mom at luxurious foreign villas.
 But he chose to stay back and look after my mother’s parents.
 Day in and day out.
 He chose to generate a life of bliss and happiness for the elderly parents and relatives who sacrificed their lives to make us grow and shine.